Hotels close.

 Originally an aristocratic family residence; bought and restored in the 1990s by the Avino family who still run it.
 Pink-walled, Murano chandeliers, frescoed ceilings, the kind of details that genuinely don't exist in newer hotels.
 The Clubhouse beach club is a 15-minute drive down the mountain and is the rare property in Ravello with sea-level access.
 Rossellinis, the in-house restaurant, holds a Michelin star.

-The Gambardella family bought it in 1904 and four generations later they're still on the property, which tells you everything.
-The architecture — a glass elevator carved straight through the rock face down to a beach club at sea level — is the kind of obvious-now move that took serious nerve in 1880.
-Rooms are antique-furnished, hand-tiled, with marble bathrooms and canopy beds; the citrus garden spa is appointment-only.
+The Gambardella family built it in 1880 and opened it as a hotel in 1904 — four generations later they're still on the property, which tells you everything.
+The architecture — a private elevator carved straight through the rock face down to a beach club at sea level (a smooth, cave-like shaft enclosed in the cliff itself) — is the kind of obvious-now move that took serious nerve.
+Rooms are antique-furnished, hand-tiled, with marble bathrooms and canopy beds.
+Glicine, the fine-dining room, holds 1 Michelin star under chef Giuseppe "Peppe" Stanzione; the rooftop Senzafine debuted spring 2025 and runs its first full season in 2026.
+The citrus-garden spa is appointment-only.

 Belvedere restaurant